-Money left in the plan after June 30th cannot be refunded to you; this is referred to as the Use-it or Lose-it rule.
+Money left in the plan after June 30th will be forfeited; this is referred to as the Use-it or Lose-it rule.

 Changes to Elections

-Generally, you cannot change the elections you have made after the beginning of the plan year.
-However, if you experience a qualified change in status, you are allowed to make an election change that is consistent with the change in status.
+Generally, you cannot change your elections.
+However, if you experience a qualified Change in Status, you are allowed to make an election change that is consistent with the change in status.

 Contact Navia Benefit Solutions